 Paddle board yoga has become increasingly popular in recent years.
 A wide, stable board (at least 10 feet long) is ideal for yoga and fitness activities.

 Paddle board yoga is a great workout and a lot of fun.
-So if you are looking to get fit or just want to try something new, yoga on a paddle board is a great option.
+So if you want to get fit or want to try something new, yoga on a paddle board is a great option.

 Surf paddle boards are designed for, you guessed it, surfing!
 These boards are shorter to maneuver through waves and make tight turns easily.

-A longer board (about 10-12 feet) is a good option if you are just getting started.
+A longer board (about 10-12 feet) is a good option if you are just starting.
 A long paddle board is easier to balance.
 A shorter board (8-9 feet) is more agile as you get more proficient.

 If you want to catch some waves, a surf SUP is the way to go.